-Without the right tool-kit, it’s not sensible or practical to consider in-house development of the technology you’ll need to orchestrate your business model.
-When businesses continue to use manual coding of apps, they inevitably fall foul of the inherent weaknesses of human coding – project overruns,
+Without the right tool kit, it’s not sensible or practical to consider in-house development of the technology you’ll need to orchestrate your business model.
+When businesses continue to use manual coding of apps, they inevitably fall foul of its inherent weaknesses.

-Encanvas software, and similar tools like MENDIX, SERVICENOW and OUTSYSTEMS equip businesses with the ability to design, deploy and run their own self-authored apps.
-Encanvas is specifically engineered to support the project process for orchestrating business models through a series of software module developments.
-This new genre of technology removes the technology obstacles of creating enterprise-scale applications such as coding, integrating and testing new applications.
+Encanvas software, and similar tools like Mendix, ServiceNow, and OutSystems equip businesses with the ability to design, deploy and run their own self-authored apps.
+Encanvas is specifically engineered to support the project process for orchestrating business models through a series of software developments modules.
+This way, it removes the technology obstacles of creating enterprise-scale applications, such as coding, integrating, and testing new applications.

-A founding principle of rapid creation of apps is that it’s best to start small with the minimum set of requirements and get something working, delivering value.
-The alternative to this is building a mammoth specifications requirements document that dreams up so many ‘nice-to-have’ features that it becomes impossible to economically produce.
-When creating a best-fit app module, involving stakeholders (such as Customers, Partners, Users etc.) directly in the design process always works better.
+a fundamental principle of rapid app development is that it’s best to start small with the minimum set of requirements and get something working so it starts delivering value.
+The alternative to this is building a mammoth software requirements specification (SRS) document that conjures up so many ‘nice-to-have’ features that it becomes impossible to economically produce.
+When creating a best-fit app module, involving stakeholders (ie Customers, Partners, Users) directly in the design process always works better.

 Removing code and presenting WYSIWYG results in a workshop environment is the best way to do this.

 As soon as line-of-business stakeholders get presented with a screen of code, they shy away from feeling they should contribute to the development process – it’s just too overwhelming.
-With Live-Wireframes, stakeholders get to see during the design workshop, the live system they’re going to be using in all of its glory.
-Seeing instant results in the form of a live-wireframe makes an enormous difference to project success, but it requires built-for-purpose development tools; a unifying design and deployment ecosystem that removes the need for IT to master a dozen different technology components before they can produce any outcome.
+With Live Wireframes, stakeholders get to see during the design workshop, the live system they’re going to be using in all of its glory.
+Seeing instant results makes an enormous difference to project success, but it requires built-for-purpose development tools; a unifying design and deployment ecosystem that removes the need for IT to master a dozen different technology components before they can produce any outcome.

-Two-Speed IT is unnecessary when enterprises create an Organization Department and install a culture of prototyping using Live-Wireframes into that team.
-It means digital platform design and management becomes an embedded capability of the enterprise, ensuring agility is seen as a constant (and is appropriately resourced).’
+Two-Speed IT is unnecessary when enterprises create an Organization Department and install a culture of prototyping by employing Live Wireframes.
+This way digital platform design and management becomes an embedded capability of the enterprise, ensuring agility is seen as a constant (and is appropriately resourced).